CorySimon/CorySimon.github.io/_posts/articles/2016-09-03-periodicvis.md

     <img src="/images/DSC_0077.JPG" alt="image">
 </figure>

-This is a method to visualize a periodic function $f(\theta)$ with a period of $2\pi$.
+This is a method to visualize a periodic function $$f(\theta)$$ with a period of $$2\pi$$.
 Each vial is a sample of the function value at that particular polar coordinate, $\theta$.
 The height of the liquid in that vial then represents the value of the function.

 Note the larger difference in liquid level between the top-most vial and the vial to the left of it.
-This suggests that the artist may have chosen a *discontinuous* $2\pi$-periodic function to visualize here.
+This suggests that the artist may have chosen a *discontinuous* $$2\pi$$-periodic function to visualize here.
 But, in reality, the behavior of the function is unknown between each vial with this visualization strategy.